raw-lab/MetaCerberus/README.md

 # Welcome to MetaCerberus

+## About
-Python code for versatile Functional Ontology Assignments for Metagenomes via Hidden Markov Model (HMM) searching with environmental focus of shotgun metaomics data
+MetaCerberus translate raw shotgun metaomics sequencing (i.e. metagenomics/metatranscriptomic) data into knowledge.
+It is a start to finish python code for versatile analysis of the Functional Ontology Assignments for Metagenomes (FOAM) database and KEGG via Hidden Markov Model (HMM) for whole ecosystem metabolomic analysis.

 ![GitHub Logo](metacerberus_logo.jpg)